Skip to main content

 If we conclude that we reject the null hypothesis, we are able to state with \((1−\alpha)\) level of confidence that the slope of the line is given by \(b_1\).
 This is an extremely important conclusion.
 Regression analysis not only allows us to test if a cause and effect relationship exists, we can also determine the magnitude of that relationship, if one is found to exist.
 It is this feature of regression analysis that makes it so valuable.
 If models can be developed that have statistical validity, we are then able to simulate the effects of changes in variables that may be under our control with some degree of probability, of course.
 For example, if intentional advising is demonstrated to affect student retention, we can determine the effects of changing to intentional advising and decide if the increased retention are worth the added expense.

-This page titled 6.3: Regression Coefficients is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Yang Lydia Yang via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.3: Regression Coefficients is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Yang Lydia Yang via source content that was edited to the style and standards of the LibreTexts platform.